GalMunGral/galmungal.github.io/theoretical-minimum.md

 As a standard OO approach, classes are organized into a **subclassing hierarchy**, in which the top-level class describes basic interactor capabilities, the leaf-node classes describe what you actually see on the screen, and intermediate classes describe common behaviors.
 In case of DOM/Web API, `Element` is the the base class, and the leaf-node classes include `HTMLButtonElement`, `HTMLInputElement`, `HTMLTable​Element`, etc.

 To create UI software, we need a system, commonly referred to as a UI toolkit, to provide development-time and runtime support.
-In Web developmemnt, the browser itself is the toolkit, which provides the underlying mechanism for creating interactors (DOM elements), managing interactor states and handling I/O (*event dispatching, layout and drawing*) behind the scenes.
+On iOS, for example, it is provided by the [UIKit framework](https://developer.apple.com/documentation/uikit).
+In Web developmemnt, the browser itself provides the infrastructure for creating on-screen interactors (DOM elements), managing interactor states and handling I/O (*event dispatching, layout and drawing*) behind the scenes.

 ### Core functions
 - **Hierarchy management**: